This article was originally published on Fifth Third's blog page on May 19, 2020.

 The advantage of saving here but using your 529 plan anywhere

 529 plans can be used nationwide at traditional four-year colleges or universities, as well as two-year community colleges, trade or vocational schools, and certificate programs.
 Your child can attend any higher education institution nationwide that accepts federal financial aid.
 The quickest way to confirm this is to see if the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA).
-Also, with the passage of SECURE Act at the end of 2019, 529s can now be used to pay for certain qualified costs for U.S. Department of Labor accredited apprenticeship programs, which have been accredited by the U.S. Department of Labor.
+Also, with the passage of SECURE Act, 529s can now be used to pay for certain qualified costs for U.S. Department of Labor accredited apprenticeship programs, which have been accredited by the U.S. Department of Labor.

 These are only some of the many reasons to save in a tax-free 529 account.
 Ohio’s 529 college savings plan is a simple way to save for any higher education goal and it’s accepted nationwide.
 There is no fee to open an Ohio 529 Plan; the minimum contribution is $25.
-If you’d like to do more research, explore Ohio’s 529 Plan —The Plan That Can — at CollegeAdvantage.com.
+If you’d like to do more research, explore Ohio’s 529 Plan — The Plan That Can — at CollegeAdvantage.

 Tim Gorrell is the executive director of Ohio Tuition Trust Authority.
-For almost 30 years, Ohio Tuition Trust Authority has sponsored and administered Ohio’s 529 Plan, CollegeAdvantage.
+For more than 33 years, Ohio Tuition Trust Authority has sponsored and administered Ohio’s 529 Plan, CollegeAdvantage.
 Visit CollegeAdvantage.com or call 1-800-AFFORD-IT (233-6734) for more information.